MC Abdul

 Abdel-Rahman Al-Shantti (عبد الرحمن الشنطي; born September 14, 2008) known professionally as MC Abdul or MCA Abdul is a Palestinian rapper from Gaza, Palestine.
 He gained popularity when he sang a rap about freedom in front of his school in Gaza which garnered hundreds of thousands of views on social media.
 As of July 2025, his videos for "Shouting At The Wall" and "Palestine" have received more than 3 million views and 1.8 million views, respectively, on YouTube.

 Early life

 Abdel-Rahman Al-Shantti was born in Gaza, Palestine.
 His mother had surgery to treat CNV bleeding in Egypt around 2007, but Al-Shantti said his mother was not able to maintain the surgery due to the blockade of Gaza by Israel.
 He started rapping and writing songs at age nine.
 He began recording cover versions of his favorite tracks and sharing them with friends and online.
 His family exposed him to artists such as Eminem and fellow Palestinian DJ Khaled, the former of which Abdul considers to be one of his four favourites; the others are NF, Tupac and Jay-Z. He said he would like to go on Arab Idol like fellow Palestinian Mohammed Assaf.

 At the start of the 2023 Gaza war, Al-Shantti is living in Los Angeles, although his family, including his younger siblings, are still living in Gaza.
+81 of his family members were killed during the war.